 Lara has received US\$200,000 from Kiwanda LP that was due upon signing of the Heads of Agreement and is entitled to a further US\$570,000 upon the earliest of either the completion of the acquisition of the assets by Phillips River or May 30, 2015.
 Phillips River will acquire the assets through the issue of new shares at a deemed price of Australian \$0.20 each, based on an independent valuation.
 After payment of the amounts due to Lara, the new Phillips River shares will be issued equally to Lara (50%) and Kiwanda (50%), with 50-60% of the shares payable upon closing of the transaction and the remainder only payable subject to achieving certain production and resource definition milestones.
 Phillips River will assume the day-to-day management and costs of these assets, with Lara retaining the right to appoint a director to the Phillips River's board of directors.
 Lara is further entitled to a 2% production royalty on the Coal Alliance assets and once an annual production capacity of 50,000 tons has been achieved, a 2% production royalty on the Phosphate Alliance assets.
 Phillips River shareholders approved the transaction on May 15, 2015.
+The transaction is proceeding but the timing depends on the completion of Phillips Rivers' initial public offering.

-(An Exploration Stage Company) Notes to the Condensed Consolidated Interim Financial Statements For the Three Months Ended March 31, 2015 and 2014 (Expressed in Canadian dollars)
+(An Exploration Stage Company) Notes to the Condensed Consolidated Interim Financial Statements For the Six Months Ended June 30, 2015 and 2014 (Expressed in Canadian dollars)